jaxernst/juice-docs/docs/dev/api/contracts/jbsingletokenpaymentterminalstore3_1.md

 Inherits: [`ReentrancyGuard`](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard), [`IJBSingleTokenPaymentTerminalStore`](/dev/api/interfaces/ijbsingletokenpaymentterminalstore/)

----

-Manages all bookkeeping for inflows and outflows of funds from any [`IJBSingleTokenPaymentTerminal`](/dev/api/interfaces/ijbsingletokenpaymentterminal/).

 Adheres to:

 - [`IJBSingleTokenPaymentTerminalStore`](/dev/api/interfaces/ijbsingletokenpaymentterminalstore/): General interface for the methods in this contract that interact with the blockchain's state according to the protocol's rules.

 Inherits from:

 - [`ReentrancyGuard`](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard): Contract module that helps prevent reentrant calls to a function.

 This Store expects a project's controller to be an [`IJBController3_1`](/dev/api/interfaces/ijbcontroller3_1/).
 This is the only difference between this version and [the original](/dev/api/contracts/jbsingletokenpaymentterminalstore/).